GEM-benchmark/NL-Augmenter/transformations/gender_neopronouns/README.md

 This transformation seeks to render the training data used in NLP pipelines more neopronoun aware so as to help tackle the downstream risks of [trans erasure](https://allthingslinguistic.com/post/118373603278/i-am-at-the-end-of-my-first-semester-of).

 Benchmark Results:
-* Seq2Seq Generation task ran on IMDB dataset/Roberta model with a 1% sample size.
-The original accuracy was 96% and the perterbed accuracy was 95%
+* The classification task was ran on IMDB dataset with a masked language model using a 1% sample size.
+The original accuracy was 96% and the perturbed accuracy was 95%

 ## Previous Work